aman4720/Superset/index.md

 superset init: Initializes Superset, often used for setting up initial configurations and structures.

-So, in short, this command initializes Superset within the running container, likely performing setup tasks or configurations needed for Superset to run properly.
+So, in, this command initializes Superset within the running container, likely performing setup tasks or configurations needed for Superset to run properly.

 **Output**